szaranger/au-postcode/README.md

 # AU Postcode

-Get the corresponding Australian state by a postcode
+Get the corresponding Australian state by postcode

 ## How to use